NinerBull/tRP3_RPNameInQuests/README.md

 You can also access the config by typing `/trp3 questtext`.

 There is a dropdown here so you can choose how your character should be addressed by NPCs.
+You can also choose to enable a function that renames the Character Window with your TRP3 Roleplay Name.

 Note that this is on a per-character basis, not per-TRP3 Profile basis.
 So even if you use the same TRP3 profile across 2 or more characters, you'll need to adjust this dropdown individually for each one.

 ## :warning: Caveats
 While datamined text may show things such as `<name>` in them [as for example, this weekly quest](https://www.wowhead.com/quest=72068), unfortunately, any quest text I can get via the API doesn't include placeholder tags for character name, etc. It already contains your OOC Character name.
 This addon basically does a find/replace for your OOC Char name with your IC Name.